networkx/grave/README.md

 # grave
-GraVE is a Graph Visualization Package combining ideas Matplotlib and NetworkX
+GraVE is a Graph Visualization Package combining ideas from Matplotlib and NetworkX